amvitor-cm/amvitor-cm/README.md

 # 👋 Hi, I'm Tam

-I'm a **Frontend Developer** who crafts **modern, responsive, and high-quality digital experiences**.
-I specialize in creating websites and web apps that not only look good but **perform seamlessly** across all devices.
+I'm a Frontend Developer who specializes in creating  **modern, responsive, and high-quality digital experiences, including Web3 applications and decentralized apps, websites and web apps**.  that not only look good but perform seamlessly across all devices.

 ---